Chandima1990/Individual-list-ui/README.md

 * Can use a general config file to store hot swappable values so application behaviour can be changed without a deployment.
 * Unit tests can be written.

+NOTE: Mistakenly pushed a commit with my company email.
+Please ignore the 'chandimaei' contributor.